-Ankyloglossia is the scientific term for tongue tie.
+Ankyloglossia is the medical term for tongue tie.
 The tongue is made up of a group of eight muscles and is always at work.
 The tongue is involved in feeding, swallowing, jaw development, speech and impacts our breathing.
 Being able to move properly and without restriction is important for all it’s functions to be performed properly.
 When it can not move freely, it affects our whole system.

 The tongue is connected by the lingual frenulum to the floor of the mouth.
 The frenulum is a band of tissue which is part of the fascial system.(1) Everyone has a frenulum under their tongue and it is a normal part of our anatomy.
 A tongue tie refers to a frenulum that restricts the tongues ability to move and properly function.

 The tongue is connected through the fascial system through the body all the way down to the toes.(3) This is very important to understand.
 It means that if there is a tongue tie, there is likely tightness in other areas of the body that can also impact the babies ability to comfortably and efficiently nurse.

 Fascia is a system of connective tissue below the skin that surrounds and supports muscles, organs, nerves and bones.
 When the fascia is tight, it impacts the ability of our body to move freely and comfortably.
 It is like wearing clothes that are too tight making it hard to bend and move.
 We want our fascia to be loose, unrestricted and able to bend and move with ease.
 If we pull one part of the fascia tight, like having a tongue tie, the consequence is it pulls on everything else connected to it.(4) Breastfeeding is a whole body experience for your baby and not just about what their latch might look like.